All Episodes

 I understand where they're coming from.

-They're forced to work there in miserable conditions, and they a gun to their head, they have absolutely no choice in the matter.
+They're forced to work there in miserable conditions, and they have a gun to their head.

-So I have a little bit of guilt when I go and shop and have cheap prices and high quality goods and lots of choice.
+So I have a little bit of guilt when I go and shop and have cheap prices and high-quality goods and lots of choice.

-understand because I look at all I kind of pity in my eyes I look at the employees there they appear to be smiling and happy and and doing a fine job and and I know just deep inside they must be very suppressed because I've been told and I certainly agree and I certainly have to understand it that they're slaves that they've been forced at gunpoint to work there at and and and And if only they were unionized, they'd be liberated.
+And I know just deep inside they must be very suppressed because I've been told, and I certainly agree, and I certainly have to understand it, that they're slaves, that they've been forced at gunpoint to work there.

-And they would be liberated to get much more money so they could pay all that money back in high dues to unions who could then uh get liberal wackos in public office.
+And they would be liberated to get much more money so they could pay all that money back in high dues to unions who could then get liberal wackos in public office.

 So I understand the process.

-Believe me, I'm not uh uh uh naive.
+Believe me, I'm not naive.

-I am mystified, but I'm not naive.
+I'm not naive.

 I am mystified.